Stereographic Multiple-Try Metropolis: Optimal Scaling for SMTM

 \section{Optimal Scaling for SMTM}

-In the context of MCMC methods, optimal scaling \cite{roberts01} refers to the problem of choosing a proposal distribution that results in efficient sampling from the target distribution.
-Practical implementations of the MH algorithm often face challenges related to mixing speed.
-When the proposed jumps are too small, the Markov chain explores the state space very slowly, leading to inefficient sampling.
-On the other hand, if the proposed jumps are too large, the chain frequently proposes moves into low-probability regions, resulting in high rejection rates and long periods of the chain staying in the same state.
-Optimal scaling aims to find a balance: the choice of proposal distribution that maximizes the efficiency of the algorithm by achieving better mixing behavior.
+In the context of MCMC methods, optimal scaling \citep{roberts97,roberts01} addresses the problem of choosing a proposal distribution that results in efficient sampling from the target distribution.
+Practical implementations of the MH algorithm often face challenges related to proposal step size: when the proposed jumps are too small, the Markov chain explores the state space very slowly, leading to inefficient sampling; if the proposed jumps are too large, the chain frequently proposes moves into low-probability regions, resulting in high rejection rates and long periods of the chain staying in the same state.
+Optimal scaling aims to find a balance: the optimal choice of proposal step size that maximizes the efficiency of the algorithm for exploring the state space.

-A powerful theoretical tool used to study optimal scaling is the analysis of diffusion limits.
+A powerful theoretical tool used to study optimal scaling of MCMC is the analysis of diffusion limits \citep{roberts97}.
 This approach involves considering a sequence of target distributions in increasing dimension and analyzing the limiting behavior of the corresponding Markov chains.
-Another popular approach to studying optimal scaling is to maximize the expected squared jumping distance (ESJD) of the chain.
+Another popular approach to studying optimal scaling is to maximize ESJD of the chain.
 Given a Markov chain $\{X^d(t)\}$ with a stationary distribution $\pi$, the ESJD is defined as

 The justification for using ESJD as an optimization criterion comes from its connection to diffusion limits.
-When weak convergence to a diffusion limit is established, the ESJD of the discrete Markov chain converges to the quadratic variation of the limiting diffusion \cite{roberts01,Yang2020}.
+When weak convergence to a diffusion limit is established, the ESJD of the discrete-time Markov chain converges to the quadratic variation of the limiting diffusion \citep{roberts01,Yang2020}.
 A larger ESJD generally indicates that the Markov chain is exploring the state space more efficiently, avoiding both overly conservative moves and excessive rejection.
-For instance, as demonstrated in \cite[Section 5.4]{yang2024}, when the same optimal acceptance rate is maintained, the maximum ESJD achieved by SRWM exceeds that of RWM.
+For instance, as demonstrated in \citet[Section 5.4]{yang2024}, when the same optimal acceptance rate is maintained, the maximum ESJD achieved by SRWM exceeds that of RWM.
 This suggests that SRWM offers improved sampling efficiency compared to RWM.

-In most existing literature of optimal scaling, the standard assumption for the target distribution $\pi$ is to have a product i.i.d.\,form \cite{roberts97}, that is
+In most existing literature of optimal scaling, the standard assumption for the target distribution $\pi$ is to have a product i.i.d.\,form \citep{roberts97}, that is